 So, who pays your debts when you’re gone?
-Your wife?
+Your spouse?
 Your kids?
 What happens when someone dies, leaving debts and not enough money to pay them?

-Even though your debts die with you, they can still haunt your family and the assets you leave behind.
+Although your debts die with you, they can still haunt your family and the assets you leave behind.
 Maybe you’re thinking – I pay my bills on time, why should I worry about debts after I die?
-We should broaden our definition of “debt” – not just overdue bills, but any obligation that may be left unpaid at your death.
+We should broaden our definition of “debt” – it is not just overdue bills that may be left unpaid at your death.
 There are other types of financial obligations that could end up haunting those you care most about.
 Let’s look at a few examples…

 Your house.
 Suppose you have a house with a mortgage.
 When you’re gone, the mortgage must be paid or refinanced.
 Will your spouse be able to stay in the house?